Green Revolving Fund

 - Timed switches in the Library stacks

-- LED fixtures in The Nest and Bookstore
+- Change LED fixtures in The Nest and Bookstore to to rooftop solar arrays on some of our senior apartment buildings.

-- HVAC controls and occupancy sensors in Knapp and Olin Halls
+- Improved HVAC controls and occupancy sensors for most of our academic buildings.

 Review and Selection of Projects

 The fund is administered by the Vice President of Finance & Management.
 Each year, $500,000 is available to fund energy projects on campus.
-Of that amount, $450,000 is allocated for projects identified by the Director of Facilities and his administrative staff, along with the Sustainability Coordinator.
+Of that amount, $450,000 is allocated for projects identified by the Director of Facilities and his administrative staff, along with the Director of Sustainability & Campus Improvement.
 In addition, $50,000/year is allocated for projects identified by any member of the campus community.

 Once projects are identified they are evaluated using the following criteria: